sahthevandal/CSAwesome/_sources/Unit5-Writing-Classes/topic-5-2-writing-constructors.rst

        }
    }

 Advanced AP Topic: Reference parameters
 ------------------------------------------------

 When you pass object references as parameters to constructors or methods, those references refer to the same objects as the references in the caller.
-If the objects are immutable, like ``String`` objects it doesn’t matter at all.
+If the objects are immutable, like ``String`` objects it probably doesn’t matter at all.

 On the other hand, if the objects are **mutable**, meaning their instance variables can change after they are constructed, then storing the passed-in reference in an instance variable in your object can lead to surprising results: if some other code changes the object it will change for you too.

-If that’s not what you want, sometimes it makes sense to copy the object passed to the constructor and store the copy in the instance variable instead.
+Sometimes that’s exactly what you want.
+But if you are assuming that the value stored in your instance variable is not going to change, or at least not unless your code changes it, you might want to protect your code from other code unexpectedly change the value stored in your instance variable by making a copy of the object passed to the constructor and storing the copy in the instance variable instead.

 How to make the copy will depend on the class of the object but often you can just construct a new object of the appropriate class using values from the original object as shown below.

 .. code-block:: java